lairdubois/lairdubois-opencutlist-sketchup-extension/README.md

 ## Download and Install

-You can download and install the ***.rbz** package from the [dist](dist) folder or from its official [Extension Warehouse](https://extensions.sketchup.com/en) page :
+You can download and install the signed ***.rbz** package from the [dist](dist) folder or from its official [Extension Warehouse](https://extensions.sketchup.com/en) page:

 https://extensions.sketchup.com/extension/00f0bf69-7a42-4295-9e1c-226080814e3e/opencutlist

 ## Supported Languages

-OpenCutList is available in french, english, german, russian, italian, portuguese and spanish.
+OpenCutList is available in french, english, german, russian, italian, portuguese, spanish, czech and polish.
 The interface language of the extension can be selected independently of the language version of SketchUp.

 ## Supported Units